IsaiahTshabalala/common-functions/README.md

     { score: 85, numGames: 10 }
 ]; // Sorted by "score desc", "numGames asc".
 let searchObj = { score: 85, numGames: 8 };
-let anIndex = (commonFunctions.binarySearchObj(teamsArray, searchObj, "score desc", "numGames asc"));
+let anIndex = binarySearchObj(teamsArray, searchObj, "score desc", "numGames asc");

-let result = commonFunctions.objCompare(searchObj, teamsArray[anIndex], "score desc", "numGames asc"); // 0 -- an object with value { score: 85, numGames: 8} exists at teamsArray[anIndex];
+let result = objCompare(searchObj, teamsArray[anIndex], "score desc", "numGames asc"); // 0 -- an object with value { score: 85, numGames: 8} exists at teamsArray[anIndex];
 ```
 ## 4. `getObjArrayWithNoDuplicates(objArray, firstOfDuplicates, ...comparisonFields)`
 Create an array of objects with duplicates eliminated.
 Taking only the first or last object from each duplicate set.
-The input array must be sorted according to the values comparisonFields.
+The input array must be sorted according to the values of comparisonFields.
  * If firstOfDuplicates === true, then the first element in each set of duplicates is taken.
  * if firstOfDuplicates === false, then the last element is taken from each set of duplicates.
  * Assumed field data types are Number, String and Date.